West Point Band: Unit organization

 Four official ensembles make up the West Point Band: The Ceremonial Concert Band, the "Hellcats" or field music group, the West Point Brass Quintet, and the "Benny Havens Band" or popular music group.
 These ensembles fulfill all of the official musical requirements of the United States Military Academy including military ceremonies, public concerts, sporting events, radio/television broadcasts, and Corps of Cadets activities.

 Notable appearances

 As the senior premier musical representative of the United States Army, the band has appeared at many historical events.
 It performed for the farewell visit of General Lafayette; the dedication of the Erie Canal; the St. Louis, Chicago and New York World's Fairs; the Macy's Thanksgiving Day parade in 1970 and 2016; for the funerals of Ulysses S. Grant, Franklin D. Roosevelt, and Richard M. Nixon; and the inaugurations of numerous presidents.

+The West Point Band serves as the official band of the Belmont Stakes.

 Additionally, the West Point Band has collaborated with some of the finest musical ensembles in the country, including the New York Philharmonic, the Boston Pops, and the Mormon Tabernacle Choir.
 Members of the West Point Band have been showcased at Carnegie Hall and featured on the Today Show, 60 Minutes, Dateline NBC, The History Channel, Discovery Channel, and recordings with Columbia Records.

 USMA Band marching at the 2024 West Point Graduation Day Parade.